rhel-labs/learn-katacoda/ansible-idm/step4.md

 # Install the IPA client

 In this lab, we will be using *host03* as the IPA client host.
-To install the FreeIPA client using ansible on *host03* run -
+To install the FreeIPA client using ansible on *Control node* run -

-`ansible-playbook -v -i ~/hosts ansible-freeipa/playbooks/install-client.yml`{{execute T3}}
+`ansible-playbook -v -i ~/hosts ansible-freeipa/playbooks/install-client.yml`{{execute T2}}

 The IPA client host (*host03* in this case), and other corresponding IPA client variables are taken from the */root/hosts* inventory file.